wp-plugins/squirrly-seo/readme.txt

 You can buy Starbox without links and subscription from: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/ or
-Go to your use profile just switch off "Powered By Starbox" (under the social icons).
+Go to your user profile just switch off "Powered By Starbox" (under the social icons).
 It has a global effect for all the authors.

 You want the classy, bottom-of-the-page Author Box?
 You can choose that one as well.